 Today’s energy market requires a balance between environmental concern and the ability to meet future demand for electricity while ensuring that power remains reliable and affordable.
 We believe technology, efficiency, and conservation are crucial paths toward ensuring the electricity needs of nearly 400,000 homes and businesses served by member-owned electric cooperatives in Ohio.
 We have successfully dealt with economic and legislative challenges by always keeping the best interests of our member systems and their consumers at the forefront.
 Recently, several projects were completed – and several more were started – that position Buckeye to advance energy and environmental goals.

-The $300-million project, launched four years ago, will remove approximately 98 percent of sulfur dioxide (SO2) produced in the generation process.
+The $300-million project, launched four years ago, removes approximately 98 percent of sulfur dioxide (SO2) produced in the generation process.
 SO2 is a cause of acid rain and associated with the use of high-sulfur coal at power plants.
 The addition of these scrubbers means the Cardinal plant is able to reduce emissions while using Ohio coal, meaning jobs and economic benefits for eastern Ohio and the region.

 A co-benefit is that by having FGD and selective catalytic reduction (SCR) systems in series at Cardinal, mercury can also be effectively removed from the flue gas.
 Investment at Unit 2 and Unit 3 will improve environmental performance and generation efficiencies.
 Cardinal continues to be the primary source of low-cost base load electricity for Buckeye members.
 The facility has been updated and is well maintained.
 A 2004 engineering report forecasted the useful life of the station to at least 2040.